DeanLeong/project-2/README.md

 ### Getting Support <!-- omit in toc -->

-Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students - there is no black market for tokens.**

 Instructors will not be holding open office hours during project week.
 This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.
-Soleil, however, will still hold her hours as planned.
+Janice, however, will still hold her hours as planned.

+To receive support, file an issue ticket on your project's git repository to both provide the instructor with a point of reference regarding your code and the issue you are having.
+This will enable us to give you more effective guidance.

 (We also strongly recommend using Slack to get help from your classmates.
 Chances are you all will be running into similar problems!)

-#### Maximizing Effectiveness of Support Sessions <!-- omit in toc -->

-Prior to using one of your tokens, we **strongly** recommend that you file an issue ticket on your project's git repository to both provide the instructor with a point of reference regarding your code and the issue you are having.
-This will enable us to give you more effective guidance.

 When you submit an issue ticket, you must use the issue ticket template and include all sections.